 - A portion of your phone charger, pager, and cell phone costs related to business use

-- Travel cost between job sites or from a job site to a store for work-related errands, including parking fees and tolls, fuel costs, etc. A mileage tracking app like TripLog can be an effective tool to keep track of all of these travel costs
+- Travel costs between job sites or from a job site to a store for work-related errands, including parking fees and tolls, fuel costs, etc. A mileage tracking app like TripLog can be an effective tool to keep track of all of these travel costs

 As a self-employed construction worker, you can save on the significant cost of the business in the form of tax credits or deductions to lower your tax burden each year.
-It’s very important for all self-employed construction business owners to be aware of all the potential savings and credits that can be leveraged each year to maximize their bottom-line.
+It’s very important for all self-employed construction business owners to be aware of all the potential savings and credits that can be leveraged each year to maximize their bottom line.